 - With a sharp knife, cut the brie into thin slices.
 Then cut the pear into thin slices.

-- Crush the garlic and add it to the 2 tbsp of olive oil.
+- Crush the garlic and add it to the 2 tablespoon of olive oil.

 - Lightly brush each side of the baguette slices with olive oil and place them on a baking sheet.